 Lastly, if you like architecture or interior design, you need to visit Mexico City!
 You can draw inspirations from restaurants, hotels, museums and even public installations.
-Restaurants are very well themed and the ambience, decor, and menu just mesh together to transport you to a different setting.
+Restaurants are very well themed and the ambiance, decor, and menu just mesh together to transport you to a different setting.

 There are many more reasons to visit Mexico City so if you have any to add, please leave a comment down below!